Aohkne/Donald/README.md

-# automatic-succotash
-Project: Support platforms for children with depression
+# Donald - Project: Support platforms for children with depression